warlookq3/edx-documentation/en_us/course_catalog_api_user_guide/source/course_catalog/catalog.rst

 Get a List of All Course Catalogs
 **************************************

-You can use the **Catalogs** resource to get a list of all course catalogs.
+You can use this API to get a list of all course catalogs.

 =====================
 Method and Endpoint